anonymousException/renpy-translator/README.md

 Disadvantage:

-- Heavy : the tool becomes very larege to run ai model and will consume computer performance to run.
+- Heavy : the tool becomes very large to run ai model and will consume computer performance to run.
 Gpu mode only supported under cuda (NVIDIA only)
 - Slow : slower than google because the speed depends on your local-machine
 - Stiff : not support special symbols like "{}" "[]" and "<>" , you may need to re-translate it with google translation mode